rmtew/peasauce/README.md

 * CTRL+F: Go to the next search match after the current cursor position.
 * CTRL+SHIFT+F: Go to the next search match before the current cursor position.
 * CTRL+SHIFT+RIGHT: Open a dialog with a list of references to the label at the current cursor position.
 * CTRL+RIGHT: Jump to an address referenced on the line at the current cursor position.
+If the operand is an uncertain data reference, it will switch focus to the matching line in the uncertain data reference window.
 * CTRL+LEFT: Return to the last address where you followed a reference from.
+* ENTER: Create or edit the label for the address of the currently selected row.

 ## Future Work